Let's look at a bit of Jeep History during the Korean War from 1950 till the end of the war in 1953.

 This newest Military Jeep had a slightly longer wheelbase but was 6 inches longer overall when compared with the M38.
 The M38A1 was wider and roomier (and heavier), but had a longer driving range due to a larger gas tank.

-It should be noted here that many of the WWII Willys and Ford models were still in use during the Korean War along side the M38 and M38A1's.
+It should be noted here that many of the WWII Willys (MB) and Ford (GPW) models were still in use during the Korean War along side the M38 and M38A1's.

-Jeep History reveals that without the Military necessity of innovative machines for war (and ultimately peace), the Jeep as we know it may have never existed.
+Jeep History reveals that without the Military's necessity for innovative machines of war (and ultimately peace), the Jeep as we know it may have never existed.

 God Bless our Military and Allies for what they have done, and for what they are doing to protect and spread Freedom throughout the world.